kjolley/BIGSdb_documentation/dbase_setup.rst

   * Force users to log in to run offline jobs: either 'yes' or 'no'.
 This value overrides the value set in bigsdb.conf.

+* Kaptive

+  * Enable Kaptive plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available even if the all_plugins attribute is set to 'yes'.
+Make sure that kaptive_path is set in bigsdb.conf.

+* kaptive_dbs

+  *  Comma-separated list of Kaptive databases to enable.
+Choice is kpsc_k (*Klebsiella* K locus), kpsc_o (*Klebsiella* O locus), ab_k (*Acinetobacter baumannii* K locus), and ab_o (*Acinentobacter baumannii* OC locus), e.g. 'kpsc_k,kpsc_0'.

+* kaptive_view

+  * Running Kaptive may not be valid for all isolates in a database, e.g. the *A. baumannii* databases may not be suitable for screening other *Acinetobacter* species.
+You can restrict which isolates in a database can be analysed by defining a database view of the isolates table that only contains valid isolates, e.g. by filtering on the species field.
+Set the name of the view with this attribute, default is 'isolates'.

+* kaptive_view_desc

+  * If kaptive_view is set, you can add a description which will be used in the interface to explain why isolates may not be anaysed, e.g. 'Restricted to
+    A. baumannii isolates only.'.

 * Kleborate

   * Enable Kleborate plugin: either 'yes' or 'no'.
 If no value is set